 According to California labor laws, if you are a non-exempt employee and are not part of an alternative workweek schedule, you earn overtime if you work more than:

-- forty (40) hours in a single workweek, or
+- 40 hours in a single workweek, or

 Under California law, overtime wages are usually 1.5 times straight-time pay.

-- Paid sick time if you are a nonexempt employee shall be calculated in the same manner as the regular rate of pay for the workweek in which you use paid sick time, whether or not you actually work overtime in that workweek.
+- The same as your regular rate of pay for the workweek in which you use paid sick time, whether or not you actually work overtime in that workweek; or

-- Paid sick time if you are a nonexempt employee shall be calculated by dividing your total wages, not including overtime premium pay, by your total hours worked in the full pay periods of the prior 90 days of employment.
+- Dividing your total wages, not including overtime premium pay, by your total hours worked in the full pay periods of your prior 90 days of employment.

-- Paid sick time if you are an exempt employee shall be calculated in the same manner as the employer calculates wages for other forms of paid leave time.6
+If you are an exempt employee, then your paid sick leave is calculated in the same manner as your employer calculates wages for other forms of paid leave time.6

 - Customarily and regularly exercise discretion and independent judgment in performing those job duties; and